.png)

 This method may estimate the cost as ₹2,25,500/- with itemized details.

 7. Who Prepares It?
-Approximate Estimation Usually done by architects, planners, or project consultants.
-Helps in quick client presentations or budget approvals.
-Accurate Estimation Prepared by quantity surveyors, civil engineers, or professional estimators.
-Used for official submission, payment, and implementation.
+Approximate Estimation usually prepared by architects, planners or project consultants.
+It helps in quick client presentations or budget approvals.
+Accurate Estimation Prepared by quantity surveyors, civil engineers or professional estimators.
+Used for official submission, payment and implementation

 Comments